MAAP-Project/maap-hec-aws/hecc/README.md

-Container for all HECC team code and documentation.
+Container for all HECC team software, tickets and documentation.

 Open source licensing is provided by Apache 2.0.
 More details on that license is captured here: https://github.com/MAAP-Project/maap-hec-aws/tree/license